Board of Directors

 Allison Jamison, MBA

 Allison serves the Family Heart Foundation as a volunteer FH Advocate for Awareness and as a Board Member.
 She earned her BS in Commerce from the University of Virginia, and her MBA from the University of Texas at Austin.
-She currently works as the director of recruitment and marketing for the Daytime MBA and MMS programs at Duke Fuqua School of business.
+She currently works as the Assistant Dean of Admissions for the Daytime MBA program at Duke’s Fuqua School of Business.

 Seth Baum, MD, FACC, FACPM, FAHA, FNLA, FASPC

 Dr. Seth J. Baum, a graduate of Columbia College and Columbia College of Physicians and Surgeons, completed training in Internal Medicine, Cardiology, Interventional Cardiology, and Electrophysiology.
 He has directed and founded multiple Cardiac Catheterization and Electrophysiology laboratories.
 Dr. Baum has worked extensively in Integrative Cardiology, directing the Boca Raton division of Harvard’s Mind/Body Medicine Institute.